Welcome to the website of Sarah Gristwood – best-selling biographer, historian, and broadcaster.

 After leaving Oxford, Sarah originally began work as a journalist, writing at first about the theatre as well as general features on everything from gun control to Giorgio Armani.
 But increasingly she found herself specialising in film interviews – Clint Eastwood and Robert De Niro; Martin Scorsese and Paul McCartney.
 She has appeared in most of the UK’s leading newspapers – The Times, the Guardian, the Telegraph (Daily and Sunday) – and magazines from Sight and Sound to The New Statesman.

-Sarah has written several books on iconic figures from the 20th century – The Story of Beatrix Potter; Elizabeth: The Queen and the Crown; Vita and Virginia; and Churchill: An Extraordinary Life (with Margaret Gaskin).
+Sarah has written several books on iconic figures from the 20th century – not only books on Beatrix Potter and Elizabeth II, but Vita and Virginia; and Churchill: An Extraordinary Life (with Margaret Gaskin).
 She has also published a book on iconic dresses, Fabulous Frocks (with Jane Eastoe); and a 50th-anniversary companion to the film Breakfast at Tiffany’s, as well as co-authoring (with Alison Weir, Kate Williams and Tracy Borman) The Ring and the Crown, a book on the history of royal weddings.
 She is the author of two historical novels, The Girl in the Mirror and The Queen’s Mary.

 A regular media commentator on royal and historical affairs, Sarah’s broadcasting career began a decade ago, as one of the team providing Radio 4’s live coverage of the royal wedding.
 She now speaks regularly on royal and historical stories – such as the death of Prince Philip – for outlets including CNN, Sky News, Woman’s Hour, BBC World, LBC, Radio 5 Live, NBC, CBC and other channels from Scandinavia to South America.